HackYourAssignment/databases-Cohort53/Week1/LESSONPLAN.md

 ### Example

-Examples of DBMS implementations: MySQL, MongoDB, PostgreSQL, DynamoDB etc.
+Examples of DBMS implementations: PostgreSQL, MySQL, MongoDB, DynamoDB etc.
-We use MySQL for the demonstration.
+We use PostgreSQL for the demonstration.

 The following command shows all existing database: